bionlproc/Raredis/README.md

 You can also follow our google colab working directory to follow the code for installation steps.

 ### 2. Data Prep
 1. First run the [BioGPT/scripts/data_preparation/rawToJSON.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to convert the raw files in the JSON format.
-This script adds/removes the instruction to the input sequence and add/removes entity type for the target.
+This script adds/removes the instruction to the input sequence and add/removes entity type for the target sequence.
-2. Run [BioGPT/scripts/data_preparation/rel_is_preprocess.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to pre process the script for the BioGPT rel-is input format.
+2. Run [BioGPT/scripts/data_preparation/rel_is_preprocess.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to pre process the JSON data in rel-is input format.
 This will output .pmid, .x and .y files for each split.
 split.pmid: It contains the document name
 split.x: It contains the input string
 split.y: it contains the target string